maratdzhukaev09/where_to_go/README.md

 # Where to go - Moscow with Artem's eyes

-Site about the most interesting places in Moscow.
+Website about the most interesting places in Moscow.
 Artem's project.

 Example of the website is [there](http://maradz09.pythonanywhere.com/).